Subhasish Dey

-Dey is an associate editor of Journal of Geophysical Research – Earth Surface, Journal of Hydraulic Engineering, Journal of Hydraulic Research, Sedimentology, Acta Geophysica, Journal of Hydro-Environment Research, International Journal of Sediment Research and Journal of Numerical Mathematics and Stochastics.
-He is also an editorial board member of several journals including the Proceedings of the Royal Society of London A: Mathematical, Physical and Engineering Sciences.
+Dey is an associate editor of the Proceedings of the Royal Society of London A: Mathematical, Physical and Engineering Sciences, Journal of Geophysical Research – Earth Surface, Journal of Hydraulic Engineering, Journal of Hydraulic Research, Sedimentology, Acta Geophysica, Journal of Hydro-Environment Research, International Journal of Sediment Research and Environmental Fluid Mechanics.

 Brief biography

 Dey was born to Bimalendu Dey (father) and Kana Dey (mother) in Jalpaiguri town, West Bengal, India in 1958.
 In 1987, he married Swastika Dey (née Talukdar); and they have a son, Sibasish, and a daughter, Sagarika.

-Career
+Education, career and academic positions

 Dey received B.E. degree in civil engineering from the University of North Bengal in 1981, MTech degree in water resources engineering and PhD degree in hydraulic engineering from the Indian Institute of Technology Kharagpur in 1984 and 1992, respectively.

-He started his professional career as a faculty of the National Institute of Technology, Durgapur, where he taught fluid mechanics and hydraulics from 1984 to 1998.
-Then, he joined as a faculty of the Indian Institute of Technology Kharagpur in 1998.
+Dey started his professional career as a faculty of the National Institute of Technology Durgapur, where he taught fluid mechanics and hydraulics from 1984 to 1998.
+Then, he joined as a faculty of the Indian Institute of Technology Kharagpur in 1998 and worked until June, 2023.
+Thereafter, he served as a distinguished professor at the Indian Institute of Technology Jodhpur for two years, until July 2025.
+Since August 2025, he has been serving as a visiting professor at the Indian Institute of Technology Gandhinagar.